The People of the Parish

 As well as securing the building in the period, the parish grew in size to 8,000 people, and the community constantly expanded what it did.
 Contemporaries were clear about which was their greatest achievement.
 An account of the early years, published in the parish magazine in 1923, spends most of its time talking about the building, the donations and the inscriptions around them.
 The people and the community merit little attention.
 To modern eyes, it is the latter that is most striking.

-The parish had an initial population of 5,000, later enlarged by the addition of 3,000 people from St Mark’s Regent Park parish next door.
+The parish had an initial population of 5,000, enlarged in 1904 by the addition of 3,000 people from St Mark’s Regent Park parish next door.
 Estimating numbers for the congregation as a whole is difficult, but the first decade showed very rapid growth.
 Annual reports from the early years suggest that congregations were initially very small, though much swelled at Easter.
 In 1879 the weekly congregation was twenty two, and over fifty at Easter.
 2 However, by the 1880s far larger numbers were recorded.
 Part of that growth was simply a result of natural population growth.
 The marriage and baptismal registers record a huge number of baptisms – through the 1880s and into the 1900s, around 100 children a year were baptised in St Michael’s – 20 were baptised in May 1884 alone and this is far from atypical.
 3 They also show a high number of late marriages and of children in the same family baptised on the same day – Fr.
 Penfold and his Missioners aimed to visit every home in the parish and the registers quite possibly indicate that they urged their new parishioners to marry in the new church and baptise their children too.

 By the mid 1880s, congregations numbered fifty, with those attending at Easter over 200.
 By 1880, this rose to around 300.
 4 After this, the size of the Easter congregations seem to have reached a plateau.
 In 1904, Easter attendance was 233, well below the 307 recorded in 1890.
 However, other indications suggest that the church community had grown.
 Certainly, the clergy believed the minimum number attending at Easter in the early 1900s ought to be 400.
 5 A better indication of the size of the community is perhaps shown by the Parish Magazine, which was sold, and thus suggests an even greater commitment than attending an Easter service.
 Its print run was 280 in 1903 and grew in increments to 600 by 1911.
 6 The community at St Michael’s seems to have continued to grow throughout this period.
 It also remained engaged in issues in the wider church, especially the campaign against Welsh Disestablishment.
 Committees were formed to support that campaign in 1895, but the campaign eventually proved unsuccessful – at its climax in 1912 the parish magazine interpreted the failure as evidence that ‘once more the devil and his human agents have started an open warfare against God’s Church.’
 7